-A skill building year where learners will have the opportunity to explore new materials and process through various short projects.
+A skill building year where learners will have the opportunity to explore new materials and process through project work.
 These skills will provide learners with a strong basis to build on in the second year.

 There is no formal exam in the first year, but ongoing assessment throughout.